 Below, Drossman and Kevin Hindman, managing director, Retirement & Personal Wealth Solutions at Bank of America, highlight five strategies that can potentially minimize taxes in volatile, low-rate environments.
 Discuss them with your tax professional and financial advisor to see whether they might make sense for you.

 "When markets rebound, you want the value of your assets to rise in the most tax-efficient way and in the most efficient location."

 Consider a Roth conversion.
 Now could be a favorable time to move some assets out of a traditional IRA into a Roth IRA, Drossman notes.
 Though the assets are generally subject to federal (and generally state) income tax when you convert from a traditional to a Roth IRA, because the value of the assets may have dropped, “the amount of income to be recognized may be lower.”
 This may not only mean lower taxes but it may also keep you in a lower tax bracket.
-It’s also worth noting that required minimum distributions from most retirement accounts have been waived for 2020, which may also put you in a lower tax bracket this year.

 Once inside the Roth IRA, the value of the assets may not only rebound but also grow in a tax-free environment—and you won’t have to pay federal (and generally state) income taxes on any qualified distributions you might take.1 If you believe tax rates may rise in the wake of massive government stimulus spending during the pandemic, paying taxes now rather than later could also save you money, Drossman adds.